manzt/quak/README.md

 widget.data() # returns duckdb.DuckDBPyRelation object
 ```

-By ensuring UI state is translated to queries, **quak** makes it easy to generate
+By representing UI state as SQL, **quak** makes it easy to generate complex
-complex queries through interactions that would be challenging to write
+queries via interactions that would be challenging to write manually, while
-manually, while keeping them reproducible.
+keeping them reproducible.

 ## contributing